szaumoor/ZSTweaks/README.md

 This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, APR, or proficiency points.

 Essentially, when wielding a Thief weapon, they can use what I call "finesse," which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used.
-You could think of this as a part of the sneakiness, dirty-fighting, or fast, acrobatic combat skills of rogues.
+You could think of this as a part dirty-fighting combat skills of rogues, or like a minor sneak attack that triggers rarely.
+This gives pure thieves a slight edge and makes the combat prowess gap between them and multiclassed thieves tigther.
+The chances of triggering depend on the weapon type and the enchantment level (2% per odd enchantment level, 1% for even).

 This includes bows, crossbows, clubs, daggers, long swords, scimitars, wakizashis, ninja-tos, katanas, and short swords.
+The general rule for damage is Dice Number * (Dice size - 1) + Bonus (with exceptions).
 To be more specific:

-- **Scimitars, long swords, staves**: 11% chance per hit to inflict 1d8/6+bonus of slashing/crushing damage.
+- **Long swords, Staves**: 6-15% chance to inflict 1d7/5+bonus of slashing/crushing damage
-- **Katanas**: 17% chance per hit to inflict 1d10+bonus of slashing damage.
+- **Katanas, Scimitars**: 9-18% chance to inflict 1d9+bonus/1d7+bonus of slashing damage
-- **Ninja-tos and Wakizashis**: 25% chance per hit to inflict 1d8+bonus of slashing/piercing damage.
+- **Ninja-tos, Wakizashis, Slings**: 16-25% chance inflict 1d7+bonus/1d3+bonus of slashing/piercing/missile damage
-- **Bows, Short Swords, and Clubs**: 33% chance per hit to inflict 1d6 missile damage, or 1d6+bonus of piercing/crushing damage, respectively.
+- **Short Swords, Clubs**: 26-35% chance to inflict 1d5+bonus of piercing/crushing damage
-- **Slings, Crossbows**: 42% chance per hit to inflict 1d4+bonus or 1d8 missile damage, respectively.
+- **Bows, Crossbows**: 31-40% chance to inflict 1d5 or 1d7 of missile damage
-- **Darts, Daggers**: 53% chance per hit to inflict 1d3+bonus, 1d4+bonus, respectively, of missile or piercing damage, respectively.
+- **Darts, Daggers**: 43-52% chance to inflict 2 + bonus / 2 (rounded down), 1d3+bonus of missile or piercing damage

+The extra damage dealt, assuming a failed saving throw and before resistances, is *never* lower than 2.

-A small counterbalance is also added such that all these effects additionally force a Save vs. Breath that the target must save against to take only half of the damage.
-This saving throw varies with weapon type and enchantment level:
+A counterbalance is also added such that this damage forces a Save vs. Breath that the target must save against to take only half of the damage.
+This saving throw bonus or penalty depends on the wielder's current dexterity, which improves up to DEX 24, and this save's penalty increases by the enchantment level as well.
+For example, if you have a Long Sword +0 that gets a +2 bonus at a particular level of dexterity, using a Long Sword +3 would make it a penalty of -1 instead.
+More details:

-- **Katanas**: +0 Katanas start with a save vs. Breath with no bonus or penalty.
-Every level the penalty widens, until -6 with +6 katanas (good luck finding one)
+- **Katanas**: +0 katanas at DEX <12 force a save at +7 bonus; progresses up to 0 at DEX >=24
-- **Long swords, staves, scimitars**: start off at -1 and increase up to -7 with +6 weapons
+- **Long swords, staves, scimitars**: +0 weapons at DEX <12 force a save vs. +6; progresses up to -1 at DEX >=24
-- **Ninja-tos and Wakizashis**: start off at -2 and increase up to -8 with +6 weapons
+- **Ninja-tôs and Wakizashis**: +0 weapons at DEX <12 force a save vs. +5; progresses up to -2 at DEX >=24
-- **Short Swords, Slings, and Clubs**: start off at -3 and increase up to -9 with +6 weapons
+- **Short Swords, Slings, Clubs**: +0 weapons at DEX <12 force a save vs. +4; progresses up to -3 at DEX >=24
-- **Darts and Daggers**: start off at -4 and increase up to -10 with +6 weapons
+- **Darts, Bows, Crossbows, Daggers**: +0 weapons at DEX <12 force a save at +3 bonus; progresses up to -4 at DEX >=24

 Note that this component does not account (automatically) for special weaponry which may use a different kind of damage-dealing effect than normal or otherwise vary in normal parameters.
 For example, Voidsword +3 in SoD causes only magic damage and is not part of the damage of the weapon as such, but exists as a separate effect.
 These have to be added manually (in that example, the extra damage would occur in the same way as the others, but only as magic damage, which is intended).
 Currently, the following thief-usable items are accounted for: